cybercongress/cybercongress/ecosystem/Gift FAQ and general gift information.md

 You do not need to.
 If you were lucky enough to receive a gift, they are yours already!
 Cyber addresses can be generated from a Cosmos seed or an ETH private key.
 This means that if you received a gift, just create an address and it will already have a balance!

 ### How to create a cyber address?
+This isn't the most trivial question for now.
+There are several ways to do so:
+- One way is to use your Ledger with [cyber.page](https://cyber.page/#/pocket)(for ATOM only)
+- The other one is to install [cyberdCLI](https://github.com/cybercongress/cyberd/releases) and create an address (this requires technical skills
+- You can use [cyb~Virus](https://github.com/cybercongress/cyb-virus/releases), the chrome extension.
+However, this is highly unrecommended right now, as it is very unsafe to use!
+- You may wait until we create a wallet on [cyber.page](https://cyber.page/#/), it will then become possible to create an address from there

 ### Will the gift burn if I don't take it now?
+Simply put - no. You don't need to worry about this as long as cyber is alive and you have the keys to claim the gift.

 ### So, I've received a gift.
 What can I do with it now?
 Start playing [The Game](https://cybercongress.ai/game-of-links/)!
 By playing you can receive more tokens!
 The Game of Links